Constellations

 North America and Veil nebulae

-The North America Nebula, or NGC 7000, lies a little over three degrees east of Deneb.
+The North America Nebula, or NGC 7000, lies a little over 3 degrees east of Deneb.
 When you look at it in photos, can you trace out the shape of the continent for which it’s named?
 You can glimpse this large nebula under dark skies with binoculars.
 In fact, it extends up to four moon-widths.
-As a matter of fact, depending on your vision and sky conditions, you might detect this large 4.4 magnitude nebula with your eyes alone.
+Depending on your vision and sky conditions, you might detect this large 4.4 magnitude nebula with your eyes alone.

 Cygnus is great to explore with binoculars

 In addition to the objects mentioned above, you can explore Cygnus in binoculars.
 That’s because the Milky Way makes a rich background in this part of the sky.
-So you can find many more nebulae and clusters if you’re patient and sweep the area with binoculars or a telescope.
+So you can find many more nebulae and clusters if you’re patient and sweep the area with binoculars.
+You might catch even more with a telescope.

-Bottom line: Cygnus the Swan is a constellation that lies atop the Milky Way.
-Also, its brightest star, Deneb, is part of the Summer Triangle.
+Bottom line: Cygnus the Swan is a constellation that lies in front of the starlit band of the Milky Way.
+Its brightest star, Deneb, is part of the Summer Triangle.

 Read more: Why 61 Cygni is nicknamed Flying Star